kks32-docs/2022-gns/paper.md

 # Summary

-Geometric Deep Learning (GDL) is a highly impactful sub-field of machine learning focused on non-Euclidean data structures, such as graphs [@sanchez2020learning,@battaglia2018relational].
-Graphs are powerful data representations of many real-world applications, including particulate systems, material sciences, drug discovery, astrophysics, and engineering.
-Graph Neural Networks (GNNs)[@scarselli2008graph] are state-of-the-art GDL algorithms operating on graphs to represent rich relational information and local node features.
-A GNN maps an input graph to an output graph with the same structure but potentially different node, edge, and global feature attributes.

-\autoref{fig:gnn} shows an overview of the GNN learning to simulate n-body dynamics.
-The graph network spans the physical domain with nodes representing an individual or a collection of particles, and the edges connecting the vertices represent the local interaction between particles or clusters of particles.
-The GNN learns the dynamics, such as momentum and energy exchange, through a form of messages passing [@gilmer2017neural], where latent information propagates between nodes via the graph edges.
-GNN has three components: (a) Encoder, which embeds particle information to a latent graph, the edges represent learned functions; (b) Processor, which allows data propagation and computes the nodal interactions across steps; and (c) Decoder, which extracts the relevant dynamics (e.g., particle acceleration) from the graph.

-![An overview of the graph network simulator (GNS).\label{fig:gns}](figs/gnn.png)

-GNN learns to predict the particle dynamics through message passing~\cite{sanchez2020learning}.
-The GNN edge messages  ($e^\prime_k \leftarrow \phi^e(e_k, v_{r_k}, v_{s_k}, u)$) are a learned linear combination of the true forces.
+Graph Network-based Simulator (GNS) is a framework for developing generalizable, efficient, and accurate surrogate models for particulate and fluid systems using Graph Neural Networks (GNNs).
+GNNs are the state-of-the-art geometric deep learning (GDL) that operates on graphs to represent rich relational information[@scarselli2008graph], which maps an input graph to an output graph with the same structure but potentially different node, edge, and global feature attributes.
+The graph network in GNS spans the physical domain with nodes representing an individual or a collection of particles, and the edges connecting the vertices represent the local interaction between particles or clusters of particles.
+GNS computes the system dynamics via learned message passing.  \autoref{fig:gnn} shows an overview of how GNS learns to simulate n-body dynamics.
+GNS has three components: (a) Encoder, which embeds particle information to a latent graph, the edges represent learned functions; (b) Processor, which allows data propagation and computes the nodal interactions across steps; and (c) Decoder, which extracts the relevant dynamics (e.g., particle acceleration) from the graph.
+The GNS learns the dynamics, such as momentum and energy exchange, through a form of messages passing [@gilmer2017neural], where latent information propagates between nodes via the graph edges.
+The GNS edge messages  ($e^\prime_k \leftarrow \phi^e(e_k, v_{r_k}, v_{s_k}, u)$) are a learned linear combination of the interaction forces.
 The edge messages are aggregated at every node exploiting the principle of superposition $\bar{e_i^\prime} \leftarrow \sum_{r_k = i} e_i^\prime$.
 The node then encodes the connected edge features and its local features using a neural network: $v_i^\prime \leftarrow \phi^v (\bar{e_i}, v_i, u)$.

+![An overview of the graph network simulator (GNS).\label{fig:gns}](figs/gnn.png)

-The GNN implementation uses semi-implicit Euler integration to update the next state of the particles based on the predicted accelerations at the vertices.
+The GNS implementation uses semi-implicit Euler integration to update the next state of the particles based on the predicted accelerations at the nodes.
 We introduce physics-inspired simple inductive biases, such as an inertial frame that allows learning algorithms to prioritize one solution (constant gravitational acceleration) over another, reducing learning time.
-GNS trained on particle simulations can predict the behavior of n-body particle dynamics, such as granular flows and water.  \autoref{fig:gns-mpm} shows the GNS prediction of granular column collapse trained on 20 Million steps with 40 trajectories on NVIDIA A100 GPUs.
+We developed an open-source PyTorch-based GNS that predicts the dynamics of fluid and particulate systems[@Kumar_Graph_Network_Simulator_2022].  \autoref{fig:gns-mpm} shows the GNS prediction of granular column collapse trained on 20 Million steps with 40 trajectories on NVIDIA A100 GPUs.
 The trained model accurately predicts within 5\% of error compared to MPM simulations.
-GNN trained on trajectory data is generalizable to predict particle kinematics in complex boundary conditions not seen during training.
-We developed an open-source PyTorch GNN simulator (GNS) that can successfully predict the dynamics of fluid and particulate systems[@Kumar_Graph_Network_Simulator_2022].
+GNS trained on trajectory data is generalizable to predict particle kinematics in complex boundary conditions not seen during training.

 ![GNS prediction of granular flow on ramps, compared against MPM simulation.\label{fig:gns-mpm}](figs/gns-mpm.png)

 # Statement of need

-GNS [@sanchez2020learning]

-The GNN simulator is scalable to 100,000 vertices and more than one million edges.
+Traditional numerical methods for solving differential equations are invaluable in scientific and engineering disciplines.
+However, such simulators are computationally expensive and intractable for solving large-scale and complex inverse problems, multiphysics, and multi-scale mechanics.
+Surrogate models trade off generality for accuracy in a narrow setting.
+Recent growth in data availability has spurred data-driven machine learning (ML) models that train directly from observed data [@bouwmans2019deep,@ren2020physics,@moayedi2020systematic].
+ML models require significant training data to cover the large state space and complex dynamics.
+Instead of ignoring the vast amount of structured prior knowledge (physics), we can exploit such knowledge to construct physics-informed ML algorithms with limited training data~\citep{li2019time,hu2019difftaichi,haghighat2020sciann}.
+GNS uses static and inertial priors to learn the interactions between particles directly on graphs and can generalize with limited training data [@wu2020comprehensive,@velivckovic2017graph].
+Graph-based GNS offers powerful data representations of real-world applications, including particulate systems, material sciences, drug discovery, astrophysics, and engineering [@sanchez2020learning,@battaglia2018relational].

 # State of the art

+TensorFlow

 # Key features

+The Graph Network Simulator (GNS) uses PyTorch and PyTorch Geometric for message passing.
+GNS is highly-scalable to 100,000 vertices and more than a million edges.
+GNS supports the following features:

 - CPU and GPU training and predictions
 - Parallel training on multi-GPUs
+- Multi-material interactions
+- Complex boundary conditions
 - Checkpoint restart
 - VTK results
+- Animation postprocessing

 # GNS training and prediction
 ## Dataset format